-These regulations apply to the teaching and examinations of the Bachelor's programme(s) Bachelor's programme(s) Liberal Arts and Sciences: Global Challenges (BA and BSc), henceforth referred to as the programme. henceforth referred to as the programme.
+These regulations apply to the teaching and examinations of the Bachelor's programme(s Liberal Arts and Sciences: Global Challenges (BA and BSc), henceforth referred to as the programme.

 The programme is instituted in the Faculty of Governance and Global Affairs of Leiden University, henceforth referred to as the Faculty, and is taught in The Hague by the Leiden University College.